Arsh1213/getting_started_with_javascript/Chapters/5_functions.md

 Our function returned `null`, because the default value of the variable `focusOnJavaScript` was `null`, and when the conditions failed to pass the `if` statement, our program had no specific instructions for assigning any meaningful value to the variable `focusOnJavaScript`.

 In a world of connected programs, where output of one function often becomes input to another, imagine what would happen if the output of `should_i_learn_js()` is passed on to a function that displays the result as HTML in a webpage!
-The end . user sees the cryptic `null`, which does not add value to his quest of making a solid decision!
+The end user sees the cryptic `null`, which does not add value to his quest of making a career choice!

 ### Example of Nested Conditional Statements